mfroute/halouma.github.io/index.md

 Here we _normalized_ black and hispanic hit rates in each state to the respective white hit rate.
 That allows to have only numbers between zero and one and visualize in a clearer way the difference between them.
 Also, a state could have only low hit rates for every ethnic origins, without this indication more or less discrimination.

-- Can you see how all thresholds (right plot) for minorities are lower than the one for white drivers ?
+- Can you see how **all thresholds** (_right plot_) **for minorities are lower than the one for white drivers** ?
-- It's almost the same for the hit rates (left plot) !
+- It's almost **the same for the hit rates** (_left plot_) !
 Can you spot the two states that make an exception ? (it's Illinois and South Carolina)
-- All parameters for hispanic drivers are lower than for black drivers, with a few exception where they're the same (hit rate in Connecticut, threshold in Connecticut and Illinois)
+- All **parameters for hispanic drivers are lower than for black drivers**, with a few exception where they're the same (hit rate in Connecticut, threshold in Connecticut and Illinois)

 But ...
-Can we really see a difference between red and blue states ?
+Can we **_really_** see a difference between red and blue states here ?

-Now, let's look at the distribution of these findings.
-We plot a parameter for a minority (ex. the hit rate for black drivers) against the one for white drivers.
-The ratio should be 1, with a point on the plot at the level of the diagonal we plot.
+Now, let's look at the **distribution** of these findings.
+We plot a parameter for a minority (_ex. the hit rate for black drivers_) against the one for white drivers. **The ratio minority/white should be 1** if there is no disparity, with a point on the plot at the level of the diagonal we plot.
 See the results here:

 ![Hit, national](/assets/img/hit rate, national.png){: .mx-auto.d-block :}
 ![Threshold, national](/assets/img/threshold, national.png){: .mx-auto.d-block :}

-Oops, can you see how the majority of the points are below the diagonal, with a particulary long distance in the threshold plot in blue states (left plot, below).
+Oops, can you see how **the majority of the points are below the diagonal**, with a particulary long distance in the threshold plot in blue states (_left plot, below_).

 More generally, we can observe that:
 - there are clearly more points below the diagonal than on and above it